jsmrtn/craftagram/README.md

 Go to the settings page for `craftagram` and enter your `App ID` and `App Secret` from the step above into the required boxes, and hit 'Save'.
 When the page refreshes, you'll see there's a new button `Get Authorization URL`.
 Click that button to generate the URL, and then follow the URL to Instagram.

 Instagram may challenge you with a login screen, so handle that, then click 'Authorize'.
-It'll do some work, and then you'll land on a page that says the token has been successfully added and generated.
-You can close that page, you're now set up!
+It'll do some work, and then redirect you back to Craft with the Long Access Token field populated.

 ### Keeping your token active